 Your partner wants to go to counseling

 If your partner asked you to go to counseling, address their request.
 It takes courage to seek help.
 Their ask also shows they’re interested in working things out.
 Whether you believe you need counseling or not, it’s important to respect their request and commitment.
 Give it a try.

-You think about having (or have had) an affair
+You think about having (or had) an affair

 You and your partner are not sexually aligned

 Every individual experiences sex differently.
-From needs and desires to frequency, approaches to sex vary significantly.
-In any relationship, these variations can cause confusion, contention, frustration, and a breakdown in communication.
+From desires to frequency, approaches to sex vary significantly.
+In any relationship, these variations can cause confusion, contention, frustration, and a communication breakdown.
 Coming to couples therapy to talk about sex can be incredibly rewarding for your relationship!

 You’re considering separation or divorce

-Any couple considering separation or divorce may want to talk to an objective couples counselor to help them decide the best next step.
+Any couple considering separation or divorce may want to talk to an objective couples counselor.
+A therapist can help you decide the next best step.
 In therapy, we call this discernment counseling.
-This series of short counseling sessions guide you and your partner through focused conversations and exercises that help you decide whether or not you want to stay together and work on your relationship.
+Discernment counseling is a series of short counseling sessions that guide you and your partner through focused conversations and exercises that help you decide whether or not you want to stay together and work on your relationship.

 You fight constantly without resolution

 Believe it or not, there is a way to “fight well.”
-It’s natural to disagree in a relationship, after all you are two unique individuals.
+It’s natural to disagree in a relationship.
+After all, you are two unique individuals.
+But if your disagreements consistently devolve into unproductive fights, you may want support.
 Come to couples counseling to learn how to communicate your needs, listen, and respond to one another.
-These skills will help youresolve conflict without relationship-damaging resentment and anger.
+These skills will help you resolve conflict without relationship-damaging resentment and anger.